-EUR 2000 per year for an annual preparatory Polish language course to commence studies in Polish.
+- €2000 per year for first, second and long cycle studies, - €2000 per year for an annual preparatory Polish language course to commence studies in Polish.

 Fees at public and non-public HEIs are established by the institution itself under the condition that they cannot be lower than the costs of education process.
-The tuition fees range from EUR 2000 to 6000 per year and depend on the institution and study program (for MBA programs: about EUR 8000-12,000 per year).
+The tuition fees range from €2000 to €6000 per year and depend on the institution and study programme (for MBA programmes: about €8000-€12,000 per year).